-- Choose the solute - it is the substance diluted with water.
+- Choose the solute - is the substance diluted with water, acetone or something else?
 Let's choose oil with the density equal to 920 kg/m³.

 - Determine the PPM value for your solution.
 Let's say you have created a solution with 1230 PPM of oil.

 - Use the following formula to find the mg/L ratio:

 milligrams per liter = PPM * density / 1000

 milligrams per liter = 1230 * 920 / 1000 = 1131.6 mg/L

 It means that 1230 PPM is equivalent to 1131.6 mg/L of oil in water.

 As you may know, the density of water is equal to 1000 kg/m³.
 It means that every cubic meter of water weighs 1000 kg.
 Let's recalculate the units: